Joystream/communications/blog/announcing-new-branding/README.md

 #### Social media excerpt

-Take a look at our new brand identity!
+Check out our new brand identity!